Florida officials remain mum on election security breaches

 TALLAHASSEE, Fla.
-(AP) — Florida officials have vowed transparency in securing next year’s elections but continue to shed little light on how Russian hackers infiltrated systems in at least two Florida counties .
+(AP) — Florida officials vowed transparency in securing next year’s elections but are continuing to shed little light on how Russian hackers infiltrated systems in at least two Florida counties .

 During a news conference in Tallahassee on Friday with state and federal officials, Florida Secretary of State Laurel Lee again hoped to reassure Floridians of the integrity of the state’s voting systems.